Menu

 print(f"[{msg.name}] {msg.content[:120]}")

-Quick check: What would happen if you set current_step to “research” in the initial state?
-The router would skip the planner and go straight to the researcher.
-But sub_questions would be empty, so the researcher would loop over nothing and produce zero findings.
-The writer would then receive an empty list and return “No research findings available.”
-The state schema catches this mistake naturally.
+Quick mental test: What happens if you set current_step to “research” in the starting state?
+The router skips the planner entirely.
+But sub_questions is still an empty list, so the researcher loops over nothing and returns zero findings.
+The writer gets an empty list, sees the guard clause, and outputs “No research findings available.”
+The typed state catches the mistake on its own — no crash, just a clear signal that something went wrong upstream.

-When to Use This Pattern (and When Not To)
+When Should You Use This Pattern (and When Not)?

-- Open-ended research where the topic needs decomposition into sub-questions.
+• Open-ended research where the topic needs to be broken into parts first.

-- Due diligence tasks where thoroughness matters more than speed.
+• Due diligence tasks where being thorough matters more than being fast.

-- Simple factual questions (“What’s the capital of France?”).
-A single agent with search handles this faster and cheaper.
+• Simple fact questions (“What is the capital of France?”).
+One agent with a search tool handles that faster and cheaper.

-- Real-time applications where latency matters.
+• Real-time apps where speed matters.
 Each agent adds a round-trip to the LLM.
-Four agents means four round-trips minimum.
+Four agents means at least four round-trips.

-- Tasks needing deep domain expertise.
-The agents are only as good as the search results.
-For specialized domains, you’d need custom knowledge bases and domain-specific tools.
+• Deep domain work.
+The agents are only as good as what the search returns.
+For niche fields, you would need custom knowledge bases and domain tools.

 Wrong: